Incursion-beta/Incursion-beta/README.md

 # Hi 👋, [I'm Nitesh Vamshi](https://github.com/Incursion-beta)

   I'm a final year student pursuing Bachelors's in Computer Science.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love   to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development   🕸️, Data Science 🤓 and working on Data structures and algorithms.

-# Talking about personal stuff:
+<h2 align="left" id="#Incursion_beta">Talking about personal stuff:</h2>

 - 🌱 I’m currently learning - ReactJs and NodeJs
 - 👨‍💻 All of my projects are available on [Github](https://github.com/Incursion-beta).